-The instructors for the course are Heather Cordell (University of Newcastle), Andrew DeWan (Yale University), Suzanne Leal (The Rockefeller University & Columbia University), Shamil Sunyaev (Harvard University) & Gao Wang (Columbia University).
+The instructors for the course are Heather Cordell (University of Newcastle), Andrew DeWan (Yale University), Suzanne Leal (The Rockefeller University & Columbia University), Shamil Sunyaev (Harvard University) and Gao Wang (Columbia University).
 TBN (HRP Consulting Group) will lecture on ethics and the regulation of human subject research.
-A special guest lecture will be given by Jurg Ott (Rockefeller University).
+A special guest lecture will be given by Jurg Ott (The Rockefeller University).

 The maximum number of participants for this course is 34.

 Only individuals who are fully vaccinated for COVID can attend the course.
 With your application form include a scan of your COVID vaccination documentation.
-We will be following COVID protocols and the wearing of masks will be required.
+We will be following COVID protocols.

 The course is wheelchair accessible.
 All disabilities will be accommodated.
 Handicapped individuals are encouraged to apply.